 Despite this, if you want your agreement to be governed by English law, it is still best to continue to include an English governing law clause as it is likely to be recognised across the EU.

 The situation is trickier when we ask whether a judgment in the English courts will be enforceable in a remaining EU state.
 The rules that currently apply rely on reciprocity (the Recast Brussels Regulation) so the UK can’t unilaterally bring them into UK law.
 It is hoped an agreement will be reached which requires jurisdiction clauses in favour of an EU member state or the UK to be respected across the EU and the UK but, in the event of no-deal, this seems unlikely.

-To minimise the impact of Brexit, the UK will accede to the Hague Convention on Choice of Court Agreements in its own right and this will apply from 1 April 2019 if there is ‘no-deal’ (and exit day is 29 March).
+To minimise the impact of Brexit, the UK will accede to the Hague Convention on Choice of Court Agreements in its own right and this will apply from 1 April 2019 if there is ‘no-deal’.
 The Hague Convention aims to ensure the effectiveness of choice of court agreements between contracting states (EU member states and some others).
 However it applies to exclusive jurisdiction clauses only.
 This will result in a choice of exclusive jurisdiction by the contracting parties being honoured (pssst….if you can’t remember the difference between exclusive and non-exclusive jurisdiction clauses have a look at our previous blog on this).